Pub names in Great Britain: Animals

 Several pubs have animal names, some of them old.
 The Pied Bull in Chester in reputed to be the oldest licensed house in that city and dates back to 1155.
 The Pyewipe Inn, Lincoln (attested in 1863), gets its name from the Lincolnshire dialect word for the lapwing.
 Other pubs with animals in their names include the Bald Faced Stag Inn, Finchley; it was notorious as frequented by murderers and criminal gangs, and possibly at the site of the local gibbet.

 The Black Bear, Walsoken once had a stuffed black bear at its entrance.

 The Bustard Inn, South Rauceby (†, now a restaurant) was named in 1860 for a large bird; local tradition holds that the last great bustard in England was shot on the hill behind the restaurant.
 The Crane, Cambridge was named for that species, once numerous in The Fens; crane is a nickname for the inhabitants.
 The Lobster, Sheringham was patronised by the lifeboat crew who formed the Shanty Men.

-The Windmill, Tabley Inferior, on the site of a 16th-century listed building, is named after a racehorse once owned by former local landowner Lord de Tabley.
+Some pubs are named after individual animals; several pubs, mostly in Yorkshire, are named after the Craven Heifer (1807-1812), a cow bred on the Bolton Abbey estate, famous as England's largest.

+A particular case is naming after individual racehorses: at least 20 pubs have such names.
+The Windmill at Tabley Inferior is named after a racehorse once owned by former local landowner Lord de Tabley.
+The Altsidora at Bishop Burton recalls the horse of that name that won the St Leger Stakes in 1813.
+The Amato at Epsom commemorates the winner of the Derby in 1838, while the Arkle in Ashleworth is named for the famous Irish 1960s racehorse, and the Red Rum in Grimethorpe recalls the thoroughbred with that name that won the Grand National steeplechase three times.